 Robert provides each client with the information and answers they need to deal with current estate issues or problems, to evaluate the types of probate that may be available to them, and to provide a fee quote for the related attorney’s fees and costs.
 Robert prides himself in providing high quality probate administration services for a very reasonable and competitive fee.

 If you have concerns regarding the need for probate in Florida, or questions about whether probate is necessary, call Robert at 941.485.9797 or fill our free initial case evaluation form.
-As a Probate Attorney in Venice FL, Robert has helped many people in Southwest Florida with the probate process.
+As a Probate Attorney in Venice FL and St. Petersburg, Robert has helped many people in Southwest Florida with the probate process.

 Types of Probate in Florida